What is an Algorithm?

 - The train is not arriving

 As we know, this is a plan for solving a problem.
-Well, if we do not have a plan, our approach to solve a complex problem would possibly fail in the first attempt and even if it solves the problem, chances are very less that it will be an optimal solution to that problem.
+If we do not have a plan, our approach to solve a complex problem will fail in the first attempt, and even if it solves the problem, chances are very less that it will be an optimal solution to that problem.

-While on the other hand, if we create algorithm before solving any problem, let’s say we create few algorithms and sort them out based on the optimal solution they provide, it would guarantee to solve the given problem.
-This is the reason why everywhere, before solving any problem, firstly an algorithm is created.
+While on the other hand, if we create an algorithm before solving any problem, let’s say we create few algorithms and sort them out based on the optimal solution they provide; it would guarantee to solve the given problem.
+This is the reason why everywhere, before solving any problem, firstly, an algorithm is created.

 Top Algorithm Development Companies